quasilyte/go-n2o/README.md

 ## Optimizations

+Please note that some optimizations may be dangerous when used inappropriately.

+For example, one should not use `deadcode` when unsure that such code path is never executed in the production environment.
+This is as dangerous as turning off asserts in C and alike, caveat emptor.

+For your convenience, such unsafe optimizations are listed in a separate list.

 ### Statement/expression local

 Some optimizations are applied to the particular statement or expression:

+**Safe optimizations**:

 * `inline` - force function inlining at the specified call site.
 * `unroll` - unroll a whole loop or make it execute several steps at each iteration.

+**Unsafe optimizations**:

+* `deadcode` - replace expression or statement that is believed to be "dead" during execution.

 ### Function attributes